fimmind/Dotfiles/README.md

 ## Installation

+!
+ATTENTION !
+This script isn't meant to be used by anyone but me.
+There is absolutely no guarantee that it won't break your system or something like that.
+Be very careful using it

 ```shell
 $ cd ~                 # Some scripts and settings rely on such Dotfiles' location
 $ git clone https://github.com/fimmind/Dotfiles